judge2020/crossover-viz/README.md

 ## crossover-viz

-Parses the [Crossover Wiki](https://fictionalcrossover.fandom.com/) to generate cool visualizations.
+Parses the [Crossover Wiki](https://fictionalcrossover.fandom.com/) to generate relationship graphs.
 This is mostly a weekend toy project and will likely not ever be fully-featured.

 To use: